obibaadoma/potfolio-desktop/README.md

 ## 🛠 Built With <a name="built-with"></a>

 - HTML & CSS
-- Git, Github and Visual Studio Code
+- Git, Github and Visual Studio Code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>